Political Science (POSC)

 3.0 hours lecture

 This course focuses on the scientific study of politics, research ethics, theory construction and hypothesis generation, research design, conceptualization, operationalization, and measurement of political concepts, and data collection and management of political data.
 Qualitative and quantitative empirical analyses will be introduced, including interpreting results of regression models for binary, ordinal, categorical, and count outcomes.
-(C-ID POLS 160) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID POLS 160) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 POSC-180